3dVisionIA/StyleGuide/README.md

 <a name="anc-textures-packing"></a>
 <a name="1.2.6.1"></a>
 #### 1.2.6.1 Texture Packing
 It is common practice to pack multiple layers of texture data into one texture.
 An example of this is packing Emissive, Roughness, Ambient Occlusion together as the Red, Green, and Blue channels of a texture respectively.
-To determine the suffix, simply stack the given suffix letters from above together, e.g. `_ERO`.
+ORM = Occlusion(Red Channel), Roughness(Green Channel), Metallic(Blue Channel).

 > It is generally acceptable to include an Alpha/Opacity layer in your Diffuse/Albedo's alpha channel and as this is common practice, adding `A` to the `_D` suffix is optional.